South Dakota High School Rodeo Association

 An approved high school sanctioned practice rodeo is not a qualifying or eliminating rodeo.
 A contestant may enter as many as he or she wishes in addition to the regional qualifying rodeos.
-All contestants must have a 2020-2021 NHSRA card.
+All contestants must be a current 2022-2023 NHSRA and SDHSRA member to enter.
 A separate entry is required for each practice rodeo.

 INSURANCE AND FEES

 The contestant accident insurance is on a national scale.
 All high school contestants who rodeo under the NHSRA must be covered by NHSRA insurance.
-Of the $155.00 membership fee; $74.00 is for contestant accident insurance premium, $31.00 for NHSRA membership, $15.00 for the NHSRA Times subscription, $2.00 for the Western Horseman subscription, $33.00 will go to the SDHSRA to be used for operating expenses.
-Nhsra credit card processing fees may apply.
+Of the $167.59 membership fee; $74.00 is for contestant accident insurance premium, $31.00 for NHSRA membership, $15.00 for the NHSRA Times subscription, $2.00 for the Western Horseman subscription, $33.00 will go to the SDHSRA to be used for operating expenses.
+Nhsra credit card processing fees are $12.59.